 6 Young Women Went To The U.N.
-With A Bill Of Rights For Global Girls
+With A Bill Of Rights For Girls

 This week six young women from the team brought the document to UN Women executive director Phumzile Mlambo-Ngcuka.
 They hail from Nepal, India, Guatemala and the greater New York area; two of the New Yorkers have immigrant roots from Kosovo and Nigeria.
 The date of presentation was chosen to connect with today's International Day of the Girl.

-Following the presentation, and after a late pizza lunch, they spoke to NPR about their hopes for the project,
+Following the presentation, and after a late pizza lunch, they spoke to NPR about their hopes for the project.

 Even though the six had not met in person prior to Thursday morning, they were definitely in sync.
-"We're Generation Z," says Djellza Pulatania, 17, with a laugh, "so first thing we do is follow each other on social media."
+"We're Generation Z," says Djellza Pulatani, 17, with a laugh, "so first thing we do is follow each other on social media."
 She's a high school senior from Long Island.

 She says that she knew she was a feminist when, at age 5, after spending the day with her mother and other female family members cooking in the kitchen, she was held back from going to the dinner table: All her male cousins and relatives were eating first.
 This was part of the Albanian traditions which her immigrant parents had brought with them from Kosovo, putting boys first and leaving girls behind, she says, but it has parallels in many other cultures, and though there are differences among the experiences of other members of the group, the quest for equality resonates within each of them.